Xyclade/MachineLearning/Readme.md

 <img src="./Images/Formula1.png"/>

 Now what is this 10.45 value?
-This is the error percentage the model has in average on it's datapoints.
+This is the error percentage the model has in average on its datapoints.

 Finally we can use RMSE to compute a value that is known in the field as **R Squared**.
 This value represents how good the model performs in comparison to ignoring the model and just taking the average for each value.
 For that you need to calculate the RMSE for the average first.
 This is 4.22222  (taking the mean of the values from the last column in the table), and the root is then 2.054805.
 The first thing you should notice is that this value is lower than that of the model.
 This is not a good sign, because this means the model performs **worse** than just taking the mean.
 However to demonstrate how to compute **R Squared** we will continue the computations.